Fluffy and Easy Sourdough discard Pancakes Recipe (no overnight)

 Ingredients

-• 1 cup all purpose or whole wheat flour
+• 1 cup all purpose flour (whole wheat or fresh milled works too)

 • 1 tsp baking powder